-Nursing program attendance requirements are aligned with internal standards and West Virginia Board of Examiners for Registered Professional Nurses (WVBOE) rules/standards.
+Nursing program attendance requirements are aligned with internal standards and West Virginia WV Board of Registered Nurses rules/standards.
 Students in this program are required to make up all missed class time.
 The Nursing program student is considered tardy (late/absent) after seven (7) minutes.
 Class instructors take class attendance daily and record the attendance electronically in the student management system.
 Based on supporting documentation, the instructor will determine if an absence is coded as excused or unexcused.
 Even though an unexcused absence must be made up, the hours that are made up do not cancel the unexcused absences.